Mary Mary: 2014–present: Group hiatus and solo projects

 In 2014, Erica Campbell released a solo album titled Help, which won Best Gospel Album at the 57th Annual Grammy Awards.
 Her follow-up album titled Help 2.0 was released in March 2015.
 Erica also hosts a morning radio show, Get Up!
 Mornings with Erica Campbell owned by Radio One with comedian Arlen "Griff" Griffin.
 In May 2015, Tina released her debut solo album It's Personal.
 The album coincides with the release of her memoir I Need a Day to Pray.

 In July 2016, Mary Mary released a new single called "Back to You" from the upcoming Ben-Hur movie soundtrack.
 In August 2017, Tina released a deluxe edition of her first album, titled It's Still Personal.
 In 2018 Mary Mary made their reunion as a duo on the 2018 Stellar Awards on TV One, performing a medley of their hits.

-Erica Campbell and husband announced their upcoming series premiering on TVOne.
+In 2018, Erica Campbell and her husband Warryn announced their upcoming series premiering on TVOne.
 This announcement came on the heels of Mary Mary ending their WeTv reality show.

-MaryMary, accompanied by the Youth Orchestra of Los Angeles, performed "Lift Every Voice and Sing" at Super Bowl LVI and had a tribute to honor Black History Month gospel music 2022 by Faith City Music, Tim Bowman Jr. and Kim Burrell.

-Mary Mary performed at a special Easter Verzuz in 2022, competing against gospel duo BeBe & CeCe Winans.
+In 2022, Mary Mary, accompanied by the Youth Orchestra of Los Angeles, performed "Lift Every Voice and Sing" at Super Bowl LVI and had a tribute to honor Black History Month gospel music by Faith City Music, Tim Bowman Jr. and Kim Burrell.
+Mary Mary also performed at a special Easter Verzuz, competing against gospel duo BeBe & CeCe Winans.

-In 2022 Mary Mary featured on Tasha Cobbs Leonard 2022 album Hymns (Live).
-Later that year they performed "Biggest, Greatest Thing" with Adam Blackstone on The Tonight Show Starring Jimmy Fallon.